daggerhart/widget-wrangler/README.txt

 == Upgrade Notice ==

-2.1.2 Saving widgets to custom post types fixed.
+2.1.3 Saving widgets to custom post types fixed.
 Some code clean up to prevent WW assets from loading inappropriately.
+Fix issue with Presets js.